 Summer associates also frequently attend client meetings, drafting sessions, closings, negotiations, depositions, hearings, oral arguments and trials.
 Summer associates often are also given the opportunity to work on pro bono assignments as well as other client development projects.

-The Firm offers various formal and informal training programs during the summer, which in the past have included seminars and workshops in professionalism, legal writing, written discovery, deposition skills, evidence, expert witnesses, and trial advocacy, as well as informal lunch meetings of our Firm’s practice groups.
+The Firm offers various formal and informal training programs during the summer, which in the past have included seminars and workshops in professionalism, legal writing, written discovery, deposition skills, evidence, expert witnesses, and trial advocacy, as well as informal lunch meetings with our Firm’s practice groups.